 - Do an itemized, line by line detail list of the damages you suffered and their financial value

-- Indicate the total value of your claim and what you expect to be compensated from USPS for your damages suffered by the USPS vehicle hitting your parked car
+- Indicate the total value of your claim and what you expect to be compensated from the postal service for your damages suffered by their vehicle hitting your parked car.

 Consult with a Personal Injury Attorney

-If you have damages because USPS hit your parked car, you could be in for a challenge.
+If you have damages because a postal service hit your parked car, you could be in for a challenge.
 Consult with a personal injury attorney in your area, who can take care of your property damage claim.
-USPS and their insurer will have legal representation.
+They and their insurer will have legal representation.
 Personal injury lawyers work on a contingency basis, so you have nothing at all to lose.